Agent Types

 What hardware do I need for self-hosting?

 Requirements depend on your model and workload.
-GPU agents need an NVIDIA GPU with CUDA support (vLLM compatible).
+GPU agents need an NVIDIA GPU with CUDA support, an AMD GPU with ROCm support, or an Intel GPU with oneAPI support.
 CPU agents need a modern x86_64 CPU.
-You also need sufficient RAM to load your models, a stable network connection, and Docker with GPU passthrough for GPU agents.
+You also need sufficient RAM and disk space to load your models, a stable network connection, and a Linux environment compatible with vLLM.

 Can I run multiple agents?

 Yes.
-Running multiple agents provides redundancy (requests continue if one agent fails), scaling (handle more concurrent requests), and geographic distribution (deploy agents closer to your users).
+Running multiple agents provides redundancy (requests continue if one agent fails), increased throughput (handle more concurrent requests), and geographic distribution (deploy agents closer to your users).